metashock/Hexdump/README.md

 This library provides a hexdump() function for php.
 I've developed it once when I was required to create a PHP client for a binary network protocol and used it to debug the traffic.

-What you can see now is the result from grabbing the code from my old harddisk, refactoring it, adding some features, creating a PEAR installer and finally exporting it to github.
+What you can see now is the result from grabbing the code from my old harddisk, refactoring it, adding several features, creating a PEAR installer and finally exporting it to github.

 Enjoy!